![]() |

 Figures

 Any figures utilized in the manuscript must be cited in the order they appear in the text using Arabic numerals.
-Figure legends must be written in English and should appear within the document in a separate section after the references.
+Figure legends should appear within the document in a separate section after the references.
 It is noted that figure legends are required for all article types and should be double-spaced in the manuscript.
 All relevant and explanatory information extraneous to the actual figure, including figure part labels, footnotes, abbreviations, acronyms, arrows, and levels of magnification in insets, should be defined in the legend text and clearly stated.
-Figure legends must not exceed 100 words per figure.
-All black and white illustrations will be published without charge.
-Authors will be charged for all color illustrations.
-The Publisher will provide, upon request, an estimate of the cost of complete or four-color artwork.
+There is no additional fee for color figures.

 The case report does not follow the format mentioned above.
-Instead, write in the order of the abstract (in English), introduction, case report, and discussion.
-The length of English abstract should be equal to or less than 200 English words and the number of references should be no more than 15.
+Instead, write in the order of the abstract, introduction, case report, and discussion.

 1. Final version